dfsp-spirit/cpp_geodesics/README.md

 make
 ```

-You can also build a single app only, e.g., `make geodcircles` or `make geodpath`.
+In the last step, you can also build a single app only, e.g., `make geodcircles` or `make geodpath`.
 The resulting binaries are placed into the repo root.

 ## Usage